-- 14. An AIA report must be submitted to the Commission as soon as practicable. - 15.
-If artifacts, features, materials or things protected under section 13(2) of the Heritage Conservation Act are identified the permit holder must, unless the permit holder holds a permit under section 12 of the Heritage Conservation Act issued by the Commission in respect of that artifact, feature, material or thing: - a) immediately cease all work in the vicinity of the artifacts, features, materials or things, and - b) immediately notify the Commission and the Archaeology Branch of the Ministry of Forests, Lands and Natural Resource Operations and Rural Development - c) refrain from resuming work in the vicinity of the artifacts, features, materials or things except in accordance with an appropriate mitigation plan that has been prepared in accordance with the Heritage Conservation Act and approved by the Archaeology Branch of the Ministry of Forests, Lands and Natural Resource Operations and Rural Development.
+- 19. If an artifact, feature, material or thing protected under the Heritage Conservation Act is identified within the activity area, the permit holder must, unless the permit holder holds a permit under Section 12.4 of the Heritage Conservation Act issued by the BC Oil and Gas Commission in respect of that artifact, feature, material or thing: - a.
+Immediately cease all work in the vicinity of the artifacts, features, materials or things; - b.
+Immediately notify the BC Oil and Gas Commission; and - Resume work in the vicinity of the artifacts, features, materials or things in accordance with direction from the BC Oil and Gas Commission. - 20.
+Prior to the commencement of construction activities the permit holder must: - Complete an archaeological assessment of the activity area in accordance with applicable requirements of the Heritage Conservation Act, and - Complete and submit to the BC Oil and Gas Commission an acceptable report on the results of h. the assessment. - 21.
+If the report required under the condition above recommends any further assessment work on an area, the permit holder must not begin construction activities on that area until the further assessment is completed.

-ACTIVITY SPECIFIC DETAILS PERMISSIONS, and CONDITIONS
+ACTIVITY SPECIFIC DETAILS, PERMISSIONS AND CONDITIONS

-ASSOCIATED OIL AND GAS ACTIVITY
+ASSOCIATED OIL AND GAS ACTIVITIES